 Linsey is a nurse living in the United States.
 Her problems began at the age of 33 after developing a UTI that did not respond to three short-courses of antibiotics.
 Given no alternative but to live with severe bladder and urethral pain, her search led to a practitioner in her country who was able to order advanced diagnostic tests and finally treat her infection.
 During her healing she discovered she had other systemic infections, including Lyme disease.
 Addressing these additional infections was key to her recovery.
 Linsey has been symptom-free for the past two years, but says it is more important than ever to remain vigilant and take a holistic approach to her body and her health.
 You can read more about Linsey here.

 When Lauren got her third UTI, she never imagined it would be the beginning of a gruelling 18-month journey taking her from one side of the world to the other, and then back again.
 What looked to be a straight forward bladder infection, quickly spiralled into the most frightening and miserable experience of her life.
 As her symptoms rapidly declined, so did her mental health as she was subjected to rounds of tests and medical procedures to explain her symptoms.
 After a lengthy process of elimination, Lauren was diagnosed in Australia with interstitial cystitis (IC) and started on a course of bladder instils.
 Refusing to accept this was her future, more research led her back to the United Kingdom.
 The day after her arrival, she was finally diagnosed correctly with a chronic UTI and prescribed a treatment plan for the infection that had become embedded in her bladder wall.
-Ten months later, Lauren has her life back—she is virtually symptom free and feeling excited about completing her treatment in the coming months.
+After 22 months of continuous full-dose antibiotic treatment, Lauren completely recovered and is 18 months' symptom and medication free.
 You can read more about Lauren's chronic UTI journey here.